How to Live a Life Denying Your Flesh

 We are not to walk in the flesh, fulfilling the appetites of the flesh, but to walk in the Spirit.
 Romans 8:5-6, 13–“For they that are after the flesh do mind the things of the flesh, but they that are after the Spirit the things of the Spirit.
 For to be carnally minded is death: but to be spiritually minded is life and peace.
 For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.”
 Please read my two posts, “You Must Heart Change,” and “Deep Cleaning Your Heart, Soul, and Mind,” for more on these subjects that relate to the heart of the matter, spiritually cleansing, and having a pure heart.

-Do you Struggle With Consistency In These Areas of Discipline?
+Do you Desire Consistency In Self-Discipline?

-3) Scriptures which help me:
+3) Scriptures Which Help me:

 Romans 12:1-2–“I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God; which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good and acceptable and perfect will of God.